cmjoseph07/dotfiles/README.md

 # cmjoseph07 dotfiles

 > [!NOTE]
-> Attempt to keep things elegant and close to default.
+> An attempt to keep things elegant, simple and OS-agnostic.

-## OS:

-  - MacOS:
-    - PM = Homebrew
-    - WM = Aerospace
-  - Windows:
-    - PM = Winget
-    - WM = Whim

 ## Terminal:

-  - Kitty (MacOS)
-  - Windows Terminal (Windows)
+  - WezTerm

 ## Shell: